Need Help?

 Milk/Dairy

 People with cow’s milk (dairy) allergy are allergic to the protein in milk.
-Milk allergy is one of the most common food allergies in childhood, affecting more than 2% of children aged 12 months in Australia.
-Milk allergy is one of the more difficult to manage food allergies in children.
+Milk allergy is one of the most common food allergies in childhood, affecting more than 2% of babies in Australia.
+Milk allergy is one of the more difficult food allergies to manage because milk is found in many foods and is hard to avoid.

-In the past, most children would outgrow their milk allergy before starting school, but increasing numbers now outgrow their milk allergy much later.
-A small number of adults have milk allergy.
+In the past, most children would outgrow their milk allergy before starting school, but increasing numbers now outgrow their milk allergy much later, and milk allergy can remain for life.

 Some people with milk allergy can have milk that is baked or cooked in muffins, cakes or biscuits.
-Speak to your allergist about whether you can have baked or cooked milk.
+Speak to your allergy specialist about whether you can eat baked or cooked milk.

 What foods and products contain milk?

-People with a milk allergy should always check vegan products and not assume that they are safe.
-Vegan products do not have to be ‘milk free’ and may contain unintended milk through cross contamination.
+A note about vegan products: People with a milk allergy should always check the ingredient list and any allergen statements on products labelled ‘’vegan’’ and not assume that they are safe.
+Vegan products do not have to be ‘milk free’ and may contain milk through cross contamination.
+Go to our vegan page for more information.

 REMEMBER: You cannot tell what ingredients foods contain by looking at them, smelling them or tasting them.
 ALWAYS read labels when eating packaged food and when eating out, ALWAYS tell people preparing and serving food you have a food allergy.
 ASK about food content after you have told them about your food allergy.